genefever/bingle/README.md

 # Bingle Highlight Search Engine

 Bingle is a Google Chrome extension that allows users to quickly access relevant information about some word(s) on a webpage without having to open another browser tab to search for the query.
-This is done by highlighting the candidate word(s) to search for, right-clicking on the highlighted word(s), then selecting 'Search on Bingle'.
+This is done by highlighting the candidate word(s) to search for, right-clicking on the highlighted word(s), and then selecting 'Search on Bingle'.

 The highlighted words act as a query that will be fed into a BM25 retrieval algorithm.
 After the retrieval completes, Bingle will select from these results the 3 most relevant Wikipedia articles and their corresponding summaries and display them to the user in a mini-card located at the top right corner of the page.

-This project was developed jointly by Gene Horecka, Mony Chhen, Shubha Sundar, and Sushma Ponna for the University of Illinois at Urbana-Champaign's CS410: Text Information Systems (Fall 2021).
+This project was developed jointly by Gene Horecka, Mony Chhen, Shubha Sundar, and Sushma Ponna for the University of Illinois at Urbana-Champaign's CS410 Course: Text Information Systems (Fall 2021).

 ---